-For 2013, Belton ISD and all of the District's 13 campuses were rated "met standard" based on student performance on the State of Texas Assessment of Academic Readiness.
-(The District's 14th campus, High Point Elementary School, was not open during the 2012-2013 school year.)
+For 2016, Belton ISD and all of the district's campuses were rated "met standard" based on student performance on the State of Texas Assessment of Academic Readiness.
 For more information, please visit the accountability ratings page.

 The District is led by a Board of Trustees elected by the community and led by Mr. Randy Pittenger, Board of Trustees President, and by Dr. Susan Kincannon, Superintendent of Schools.
-Other members of the Administrative Team are: Eric Haugeberg, Deputy Superintendent of Finance and Operations, Ed Braeuer, Assistant Superintendent of Curriculum and Instruction, Dr. Charla Trejo, Assistant Superintendent of Student Services & Administration, Todd Schiller, Director of Human Resources; and Eric Banfield, Business Manager.
+Other members of the Administrative Team are Phil Haggerty, Assistant Superintendent for Business Services; Dr. Deanna Lovesmith, Assistant Superintendent of Curriculum and Instruction; and Todd Schiller, Executive Director of Human Resources.
 Read more about the Board of Trustees, the Superintendent, or about the District's administration team.

-With 1,580 employees, Belton ISD is one of the largest employers in Bell County.
-We are commmitted to attracting and retaining high-performing administation, faculty, and staff who reflect the values of the community, serve as positive role models, exhibit moral excellence, and are committed to achieving excellence for all students.
+With over 1,700 employees, Belton ISD is one of the largest employers in Bell County.
+We are commmitted to attracting and retaining high-performing administration, faculty, and staff who reflect the values of the community, serve as positive role models, exhibit moral excellence, and are committed to achieving excellence for all students.
 If you are interested in joining our team, please visit the employment page for more information.

 Parent involvement is an important part of student educational success.
 Belton ISD's parent involvement program strives to provide opportunities for parents and guardians to be an integral part of their child's education.
 Informational meetings, parent workshops, parent/teacher conferences, advisory committees, parent surveys, and a variety of school activities are some ways that parents can participate and contribute input into their child's education.